History of American journalism: Political partisanship

 By the time of the Civil War, many moderately sized cities had at least two newspapers, often with very different political perspectives.
 As the South began the task of seceding from the Union, some papers in the North recommended that the South should be allowed to secede.
-The government, however, was not willing to allow sedition to masquerade in its opinion as freedom of the press.
+The government was unwilling to allow sedition to masquerade in its opinion as freedom of the press.
 Several newspapers were closed by government action.
 After the massive Union defeat at the First Battle of Bull Run, angry mobs in the North destroyed substantial property owned by remaining secessionist newspapers.
 Those still in publication quickly came to support the war, both to avoid mob action and to retain their audience.

 After 1900, William Randolph Hearst, Joseph Pulitzer and other big city politician-publishers discovered they could make far more profit through advertising, at so many dollars per thousand readers.
 By becoming non-partisan they expanded their base to include the opposition party and the fast-growing number of consumers who read the ads but were less and less interested in politics.
 There was less political news after 1900, apparently because citizens became more apathetic, and shared their partisan loyalties with the new professional sports teams that attracted growing audiences.

 Whitelaw Reid, the powerful long-time editor of the Republican New York Tribune, emphasized the importance of partisan newspapers in 1879: